sknetwork-team/scikit-network/docs/reference/soft_classification.rst

 .. currentmodule:: sknetwork

-This module contains regression algorithms.
+This module contains soft classification algorithms.

 The attribute ``.membership_``  assigns a membership probability vector to each node of the graph.